State of the Union: Biden to push wealth, company tax ideas | Politics

 Most of Biden's tax proposals have little chance of enactment unless Democrats win strong majorities in both chambers of Congress in November, a sweep that polls suggest is unlikely.
 These proposals include Biden's previous calls to raise the corporate tax rate to 28% from the current 21%, recouping half of Republicans' 2017 cut.

-Biden also now wants to increase to 21% a 15% corporate minimum tax on companies reporting over $1 billion in profit that he won as part of 2022 clean energy legislation.
-TAX BREAK CURBS
+CORPORATE MINIMUM TAX HIKE Biden now wants to increase to 21% a 15% corporate minimum tax on companies reporting over $1 billion in profit that he won as part of 2022 clean energy legislation.
+He will also propose quadrupling a 1% tax on corporate stock buybacks, another revenue-raiser approved that year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)